Superconductivity model for a spin-vortex checkerboard: Bogoliubov transformations

 \section{Bogoliubov transformations}

-In the model considered, each of the fermionic states couples to relatively few other states, which makes a mean-field solution only very approximate.
-We nevertheless proceed with finding a mean-field solution, assuming that gives at least the right qualitative picture of model's behavior.
+In the model considered, each of the fermionic states couples to relatively few other states, which makes a mean-field solution rather approximate.
+We, nevertheless, assume that it gives at least the right qualitative picture of model's behavior.
 The first step of this solution is to introduce the Bogoliubov transformation for {\it b}-states within the same plaquet:

 where $s$ and $w$ are positive real numbers satisfying a constraint arising from canonical fermionic anticommutation relations

 and $\varphi_{\alpha}$ are the transformation phases, which are to be determined later by minimizing system's energy.